sagemath/trac_to_gh/Issue 6029.md

 # Issue 6029: [with patch, needs review] bug in floor() for python types

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6029

 Original creator: robertwb